Improve Your Dev Env with VirtualBox + VSCode! A Guide to SSH Connection and One-Click Launch Automation.

 SSH Key Authentication Setup:

 Strongly recommended to avoid password input every time.
-Create an SSH key pair on the host OS and register the public key in the guest OS's ~/.ssh/authorized_keys.
+Create an SSH key pair on the host OS and register the public key in the guest OS's

 Customize Development Server Launch Tasks (.vscode/tasks.json):

+.vscode/tasks.jsonfile in your project's root to define tasks for launching multiple development servers from VSCode.
 For example, here's how to define a task to launch frontend and backend servers simultaneously (modify content according to your project):

 Run from command palette with Tasks: Run Task → Start All Dev Servers.